BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/How-to-remove-mods.md

 ![](https://lh7-us.googleusercontent.com/ZfBGtdVsBWmUps9aWCA7uTvFu74_rhieWHod-OHPaENCqRLLVJp4BOypIwhUxAG8vUlvPS68KTFCix3LW2DyrKZTMSyWyhBOoGl7dEHeH18FHkPQly3R4MQrzD-VOOGvRgTgsQE1kQauHqkwFzCPBA "Example image of the specific files in the Data folder to delete or move to another location")<p style="text-align:center">*Example image of the specific files in the Data folder to delete or move to another location*</p>

-If you installed any .pak//mods into your Localization folder, make sure to delete those .pak//mods files.
+If you installed any .pak(mod) file into your Localization folder, make sure to delete those .pak(mod) files.

 > ### **Special Note - Translation Mods**
 > If you are using a translation mod, the following must be done:
-> -   If you installed a .pak (mod) in the Localization folder, make sure to delete the .pak (mod) file.
+> -   If you installed a .pak(mod) file in the Localization folder, make sure to delete the .pak(mod) files
 > -   If you replaced any of the .pak (mod) files in the Localization folder, simply delete those replaced .pak files and when you verify your game in _step 4_, the verification process will replace this file with a vanilla file.
-> {.is-success}
+> {.is-info}

 ---